Patient Experience Ratings & Reviews FAQs

-All Northwestern Medicine physicians whose patients are surveyed using the Press Ganey Medical Practice survey (outpatient clinic survey).
+All Northwestern Medicine physicians whose patients are surveyed using the Medallia Ambulatory and Ambulatory-Telehealth surveys.

-What questions are included in the Care Provider section of the survey used in the outpatient clinic, and how are ratings calculated?
+What questions are included in the Medallia survey and are used in the rating calculation?

 Why doesn’t my physician have patient ratings and comments available?

 Patient ratings and comments are posted for physicians who see patients in the outpatient setting and have received at least 30 patient experience surveys.
 A physician will not have ratings or comments available until the minimum number of surveys is received from patients.
-Physicians will also not be included if their hospital, practice or department is not yet participating in this initiative.
+Physicians will also not be included if their hospital, practice or department is not yet participating in Medallia surveys.

 Will all patient comments be posted for participating physicians who have met the minimum number of returned surveys?

-Patient comments from the Care Provider survey section are being posted to physicians’ profile pages.
-Only comments from this section are posted to make sure the comments are related to the physician or care from the visit.
+Patient comments from Medallia surveys are being posted to physicians’ profile pages.
+Only comments related to the physician’s bedside manner will be posted.

-Comments will not be posted if they are not related to the physician or care from the visit, or if they include commentary on technical aspects of care that others could construe as medical advice.
-Offensive language, potentially slanderous material and personal information about the patient are deleted from comments before they are posted.
+Comments will not be posted if they are not related to the bedside manner of the physician or care given at the visit, or if they include commentary on technical aspects of care that others could construe as medical advice.
+Offensive language, potentially slanderous material and personal information about the patient are also deleted from comments before they are posted.

-Comments and star ratings are refreshed on a rolling two-year basis.
-Therefore, comments from more than two years ago will not appear on the website.
+Comments and star ratings are refreshed on a rolling two-year basis from Medallia therefore, comments from more than two years ago and from past survey vendors will not appear on the website.